oriozc/oriozc/README.md

 <h5 align="left">- Have an understanding of OSINT and information gathering techniques such as social engineering, footprinting, network scanning, vulnerability scanning and war dialing.</h5>

+<h5 align="left">- Have an understanding of programming concepts such as OOP, data structures, multithreading etc.</h5>

 <br/>
 <hr/>
 <div align="center">